 According to regulators, Deutsche Bank told investors it prioritized dark pools based on transaction costs and other factors.
 In fact, regulators say, the bank’s technology didn’t work properly and ranking did not occur as advertised.

 In its settlement agreement, Deutsche Bank admitted that between January 2012 and February 2014 it did mislead traders about how it ranked trading venues including its SuperX dark pool.
 The bank also said it was deceptive in how it determined which dark pool it would send an order to.
 Some of the problems were attributed to coding errors by regulators.

 It was reported in September that U.S. authorities told Deutsche Bank it wanted the lender to pay a penalty of up to $14 billion for its role in the mortgage crisis.
 Deutsche Bank rejected the $14 billion settlement offer from the government and has gone back and forth with the Obama administration in an attempt to settle on a final figure.

 Deutsche Bank, one of the highest profile European banks involved in the financial crisis, had a 6.4% share of the retail mortgage backed securities market according to Moody’s.
 That’s less than The Goldman Sachs Group Inc. GS, which paid a fine of $5 billion.

 Settlements have been reached with U.S. banks such as Bank of America Corp.
-(NYSE:BACC) and now the government’s focus has turned to European banks.
-In addition to Deutsche Bank, others include The Royal Bank of Scotland Group (NYSE:RBSC), Credit Suisse Group AG (NYSE:CSC), Barclays (NYSE:BCSD), UBS Group AG (:UBSN/A) and HSBC Holdings (NYSE:HSBCF).
+(NYSE:BACD) and now the government’s focus has turned to European banks.
+In addition to Deutsche Bank, others include The Royal Bank of Scotland Group (NYSE:RBSC), Credit Suisse Group AG (NYSE:CSC), Barclays (NYSE:BCSC), UBS Group AG (:UBSN/A) and HSBC Holdings (NYSE:HSBCD).